 “Dear God” by XTC is a satirical song that was released in 1986 as part of the band’s third album, Skylarking.

-With its bold and provocative lyrics, the song serves as an ironic commentary on the concept of God, asking the rhetorical question of whether it’s necessary to resort to prayer in times of despair.
+With its bold and provocative lyrics, the song serves as an ironic commentary on the concept of God, asking whether it’s necessary to resort to prayer in times of despair.

 Bài hát sử dụng mưa như một phép ẩn dụ mạnh mẽ để thể hiện những cảm xúc trái ngược nhau về niềm vui và nỗi buồn có thể đi cùng với những trải nghiệm trong cuộc sống.